-Qt World Summit, organized by The Qt Company, is the premier Qt event of the year and follows on from Qt Developer Days that KDAB organized 2012–2014.
-KDAB has been a main contributor to the event as a major sponsor.
+Qt World Summit, organized by The Qt Company, is the premier Qt event of the year and follows on from Qt Developer Days that KDAB organized in the years 2012–2014.
+KDAB has been and continues to be a major sponsor and contributor to the event.
 Our experts give many of the in-depth technical presentations and we run the popular pre-conference trainings.

 Boston and Berlin

 In 2018, The Qt Company hosted two, one day only, Qt World Summits – one in Boston in October, the other in Berlin in December.
 KDAB was the main sponsor at both events and offered a pre-conference training day in both locations.
 In the US, this was co-hosted with Qt Partner, ICS.

 We showed three of our renowned Tooling demos and a spectacular example of 3D imaging for cancer research, from our work with Qi Tissue.
 We also had the awesome Shaper Origin (the world’s first handheld router) on display in Boston and Qt Quick Software Renderer (running on NXP i.MX6 ULL with no GPU/VPU/IPU), in Berlin.
 Naturally, all these demos use Qt.
 Read more…

 In both locations we offered participants an opportunity to #color4cancer with the nanoQuilll interactive Wall.

 KDAB Training and Talks

 Our expert trainers delivered five training courses in Boston and added three more at the bigger venue in Berlin.
 You can see more about our Advanced and Introductory classes here.
 All our classes were well attended, with around 150 participants at the QML Applications Architecture course offered by Tobias Koenig in Berlin.